18020132/dao-duc-tung.github.io/src/pages/ml-skills/machine-learning-infrastructure-interview/machine-learning-infrastructure-roadmap/index.md

 - Machine learning system design
 - Parallel/distributed computing/training

-Please take note that some of the topics above can be grouped into one line, but I intended to separate them into multiple lines to highlight their importance.
+Please take note that some of the topics above can be grouped into one, but I intend to separate them into multiple lines to highlight their importance.
+In the future post, I will share with you the resources that I have been learning for years for all the above topics.

 During the learning journey, remember that no one can learn those topics once and master them one by one in months.
-It should take years or decades.
+It should take years or even decades.
 Most of the time, you work on problems that belong to a small subset of the topics.
 At the end of the day, you at least may aggregate things to build a small system, and you move forward from there.
 Eventually, you will know how the _dots_ are connected.

 <!-- MARKDOWN LINKS & IMAGES -->